decentraland/old-documentation/_posts/sdk-reference/2018-01-21-scene-content-guide.md

 ## Create simple geometric shapes

-Several different types of predefined entities can be added to a scene, these already have certain components defined (like their shape) and let you set others (like their rotation and color).
+Several basic shapes, often called *primitives*, can be added to a scene as predefined entity types.
+These already have certain components defined (like their shape) and let you set others (like their rotation and color).

 The following types of entities are available: